Incident Details

 The 17-year-old suspect fled the scene and was able to elude capture despite a $1,000 reward until he surrendered in October 1883.
 He was later convicted of manslaughter, sentenced to two years in prison and discharged in 1885.

-Sheriff McCorkle was in his second two-year term as sheriff.
+Sheriff McCorkle, a Democrat from Shelbyville, was in the second year of his second, two-year term in office as the 17th sheriff of Shelby County.
 He was survived by his wife and 2-year-old daughter.